Organizational structure: Hierarchy-community phenotype model

-Open Value Network

-Open Value Network, also known as OVN, is a transnational open network that makes heavy use of technology to support its operations.
-It resembles the [centralized] Network type structure described above with the difference that there are no formal mechanisms of power to allow centralization of control over the platform (or the technological infrastructure) that enables the activities of the network.
-Examples are Bitcoin, Ethereum, Sensorica, etc.

-Moreover, Open Value Networks are permissionless, which means that anyone can become part of them without the need to go through a hiring process or to sign an employment contract.

-These organisations hold together through gamification or set of incentives that are formally and directly linked to contributions and performance.

-Distributed autonomous organisations

-Decentralized autonomous organizations, also known as DAOs, are essentially autonomous Open Value Networks with most governance being "on chain", i.e. formalized as smart contracts, which are programmed rules that govern the functioning of the ortganisation, minimizing human interference as much as possible.
-Examples include The DAO.

 History

 Organizational structures developed from the ancient times of hunters and collectors in tribal organizations through highly royal and clerical power structures to industrial structures and today's post-industrial structures.

 As pointed out by Lawrence B. Mohr, the early theorists of organizational structure, Taylor, Fayol, and Weber "saw the importance of structure for effectiveness and efficiency and assumed without the slightest question that whatever structure was needed, people could fashion accordingly.
 Organizational structure was considered a matter of choice...
 When in the 1930s, the rebellion began that came to be known as human relations theory, there was still not a denial of the idea of structure as an artifact, but rather an advocacy of the creation of a different sort of structure, one in which the needs, knowledge, and opinions of employees might be given greater recognition."
 However, a different view arose in the 1960s, suggesting that the organizational structure is "an externally caused phenomenon, an outcome rather than an artifact."

 In the 21st century, organizational theorists such as Lim, Griffiths, and Sambrook (2010) are once again proposing that organizational structure development is very much dependent on the expression of the strategies and behavior of the management and the workers as constrained by the power distribution between them, and influenced by their environment and the outcome.